simon28082/elasticsearch/README.md

 getElasticSearch() // or search()
 ```

-> If you want to expand more, you can use this method
+> If you want to expand more, you can use this method, call https://github.com/elastic/elasticsearch-php

 ## License